Swollen Fingers: 13 Possible Causes (& What to Do)

 What to do: A wrist brace can be used to immobilize the wrist and help relieve pain and swelling in the fingers.

-Talk to your doctor or primary care provider if you are experiencing symptoms of carpal tunnel.
-Treatment may involve medications like ibuprofen or acetaminophen or referral to an orthopedist to discuss options such as corticosteroid injections or surgery.
+However, you are advised to talk to your doctor or primary care provider if you are experiencing persistent symptoms.
+Treatment for carpal tunnel may involve medications like ibuprofen or acetaminophen or referral to an orthopedist to discuss options such as corticosteroid injections or surgery.

 8. Hormone imbalances